jbramburger/data-measures/README.md

 ## **Repository Contents**
 This repository contains MATLAB script to reproduce the results for the examples in Section 6 of the paper.
 Precisely, the scripts perform the following tasks:
-- `logistic_physical.m` discovers the physical measure of the logistic map from data.
+- `logistic_physical.m` discovers the physical measure of the logistic map from data and compares results with a histogram representation of the measure.
 This script accompanies Section 6.1.3.
 - `logistic_ergodic.m` discovers ergodic measures of the logistic map that are approximately supported on sets of unstable periodic orbits.
 This script accompanies Section 6.1.2.
 - `double_well.m` approximates the unique invariant measure from data of a stochastic double-well system.
 This script accompanies Section 6.2.
 - `rossler_physical.m` discovers the physical measure of the Rossler system in a chaotic parameter regime from data.
 The MATLAB data `Rossler_LongQuadAvgs.mat` contains approximations of the quadratic moments from long-time averages of the system that can be compared with predictions from the discovered measure.
 This script accompanies Section 6.3.1.